JordiBadia01/IRWA-2022/README.md

 17. You can insert a query which will display the tweets relevant information in the order of the ranked documents.

 Everything is implemented to being executed cell per cell.

+In the Evaluation Part is the same procedure, you must have the documents in the folder of the file to upload it.
+The rest is set to be executed sequentially, first the queries, then the upload of the file, the evaluation functions and finally there is the T-SNE PLOT, here is probably that the user have to install gensim library.
 That's all, any doubt send a mail to jordi.badia01@estudiant.upf.edu or to nil.agell01@estudiant.upf.edu